 Berkery Noyes: Upturn Just Starting for Mortgage Sector

-In a white paper from the firm, managing director John Guzzo wrote that rising home equity, lower excess vacant homes, and more flexible FHA refinance qualifications are all leading the originations sector to “the beginning of an upward cycle in terms of both volume and dollars.”
+According to a white paper from Berkery Noyes, rising home equity, lower excess vacant homes, and more flexible FHA refinance qualifications are all leading the originations sector to “the beginning of an upward cycle in terms of both volume and dollars.”

 Accel-KKR Buys Venture-Backed Software Provider Accellos